 This program connects graduate students with Northwest companies doing international business.
-Local companies give teams of MBA and MIB students complex project assignments.
+Local companies give teams of MBA students complex project assignments.
 Comprised of two to three students, these teams spend the ten-week quarter preparing a research and analytical report for client firms summarizing their results.
 Companies now working with the Global Business program include Costco, Microsoft, PACCAR, Starbucks, Weyerhaeuser, The Boeing Company, and many others.

 - learning how to apply theory and principles learned in the classroom

 - expanded horizons in understanding other cultures and ways of doing business

 The Global Business EDGE program consists of a number of individual programs:

 Pacific Market International (PMI) China Engagement Initiative

 PMI is a Seattle based business with extensive global operations and a record of innovation.
 It creates high quality beverage and food containers under the Stanley and Aladdin brands.
 With offices in Shanghai, Manila, and London as well as engineering operations, manufacturing and sales in China, PMI is a market leader in working successfully in China.
 Additionally, PMI was an early entrant into the China market and a believer and supporter of corporate social responsibility.
 PMI has been recognized several times by AMCHAM in Shanghai with their award for corporate social responsibility.

 The PMI China Engagement Initiative is designed to increase economic integration and collaboration between the United States and China.
 Given the significant role of both countries in the world economy, it is critical that both nations have a respectful and mutually beneficial economic relationship.

 The PMI China Engagement Initiative consists of the following programs in the Albers School: